-- It shall be the duty of the Deacon Council and the Diaconate office to promote the personal, spiritual, and pastoral formation of deacons by organizing and publicizing formational programs for all deacons of the Diocese and assisting deacons participating in educational programs not within the Diocesan programming. - Deacons, in active ministry are expected to complete fifteen (15) hours of continuing formation annually.
-Each hour is defined as fifty minutes of classroom instruction.
-The annual period begins July 1 and ends June 30. - Deacons ordained within the last five years are expected to complete a minimum of thirty (25) hours of continuing formation annually.
-Each hour is defined as fifty minutes of classroom instruction.
-The annual period (including the year of ordination) begins July 1 and ends June 30 the following year. - Examples of qualifying continuing formation instruction include the following types: - Continuing Formation Programs coordinated by the Diaconate Office. - Classes conducted within the Formation Program. - College-level programs in theology, ministry, spirituality, Church history, and Sacred Scripture. - Professional conferences conducted for priests, deacons, and/or lay ministers. - All other courses, lectures, programs, presentations, seminars, and workshops approved and paid for this purpose by the Diaconate Office.
+- 1. A Continuing Formation Policy has been established for deacons of the diocese.
+It shall be the duty of the Advisory Board and the Diaconate office to promote the personal, spiritual, and pastoral formation of deacons by: - Organizing and publicizing formational programs for all deacons of the Diocese - Assisting deacons participating in educational programs not under Diocesan auspices; - Deacons, in active ministry age 70 or less, are expected to complete fifteen (15) hours of continuing formation annually or at least 45 hours over a continues three year period.
+Each hour is defined as sixty minutes of classroom instruction.
+The annual period begins July 1 and ends June 30. - Deacons ordained within the last three years are expected to complete a minimum of thirty (30) hours of continuing formation annually.
+Each hour is defined as sixty minutes of classroom instruction.
+The annual period (including the year of ordination) begins July 1 and ends June 30 the following year. - 4.
+Examples of qualifying continuing formation instruction include the following types: - Continuing Formation Programs coordinated by the Diaconate Office. - Classes conducted within the Formation Program. - College-level programs in theology, ministry, spirituality, Church history, and Sacred Scripture. - Professional conferences conducted for priests, deacons, and/or lay ministers. - All other courses, lectures, programs, presentations, seminars, and workshops approved and paid for this purpose by the Diaconate Office.

-Responsibility for the development and administration of continuing formation programs for deacons is that of the Diaconate office.
+5. Responsibility for the development and administration of continuing formation programs for deacons is that of the Diaconate office.
 The Office will evaluate programs to determine their qualification for continuing formation credit and establish procedures for recording completion of qualifying hours of instruction.
 It is recommended that deacons attending non-sponsored programs obtain the Diaconate office evaluation of such programs in advance to ensure they will be accepted as continuing formation hours.

-- A deacon may receive up to (5) five credit hours annually for the development and presentation of a formation program sponsored by a Diocesan Office offered to individuals involved in ministry outside the local parish.
-Examples include Formation programs for the Diaconate Office, Lay Pastoral Ministry Office, Diocesan PreCana, etc. - Achievements in ongoing formation will be recorded in the deacon's personnel file maintained by the Office of the Diaconate.
-Deacons failing to comply with continuing formation without due cause are subject to temporary suspension of their faculties. - Those deacons who fail to complete or report Continuing Formation or Retreat attendance or have not provided an acceptable explanation (in agreement with the Office of the Diaconate) of why they have not completed these requirements will have 90 days to provide the information.
-During this 90-day period the Office of the Diaconate will provide both verbal and written reminders at approximately 30 days and 60 days passed the original due date.
-If the information is not received within the original 90-day period, the Deacon will be subject to temporary suspension of his faculties.
+- 6. A deacon may receive up to (5) five credit hours annually for the development and presentation of a formation program sponsored by a Diocesan Office offered to individuals involved in ministry outside the local parish.
+Examples include Formation programs for the Diaconate Office, Lay Pastoral Ministry Office, Diocesan PreCana, etc. - 7.
+Achievements in ongoing formation will be recorded in the deacon's personnel file maintained by the Office of the Diaconate.
+Deacons failing to comply with continuing formation without due cause are subject to temporary suspension of their faculties. - 8.
+Those deacons who fail to complete or report Continuing Formation or Retreat attendance or have not provided an acceptable explanation (in agreement with the Office of the Diaconate) of why they have not completed these requirements will have 90 days to provide the information.
+During this 90 day period the Office of the Diaconate will provide both verbal and written reminders at approximately 30 days and 60 days passed the original due date.
+If the information is not received within the original 90 day period, the Deacon will be subject to temporary suspension of his faculties.
 The pastor will also be notified of the potential suspension of faculties by a copy of the letter.
 The deacon will have 30 days to provide the Office with specific arrangements for Continuing Formation or the retreat which must be completed within four months.
-If the deacon fails to meet this commitment steps will be taken to suspend faculties until a suitable resolution is made in agreement with the Deacon, the Office of the Diaconate, and the Pastor/Supervisor.
+If the deacon fails to meet this commitment steps will be taken to suspend faculties until a suitable resolution is made in agreement with the Deacon, the Office of the Diaconate and the Pastor/Supervisor.